Willy521/Appworks-personal-project/README.md

-# Feature airflow setting
+# Refactor and Test

-* Dashboard Update
+* Use utilities file to import function.
-* Modified real estate price crawl file
+* Add unittest and integration test.